Tutorials : How Trims Work

 Re-centring the Trim Lever

-Centring the trim lever will cause the value of the LEVER component to change back to zero.
-In order to maintain the overall trim value, you must adjust OFFSET to compensate.
-In the example above, OFFSET would be changed to -10.
-Now when you centre the lever, the applied trim value will be the same as before this operation.
+Remember that when you centre the trim lever, the value of LEVER will become zero.
+In order to maintain the trim position, you must adjust OFFSET to compensate.
+In the example above, if you centre the trim lever, OFFSET must be changed to -10.

 The adjustment of OFFSET can be done manually through the previous screen.
 Alternatively you can use the TRIM-CENT menu: